Mark Dacascos

-Mark Alan Dacascos (born February 26, 1964) is an American actor and martial artist.
-He won numerous karate and kung fu championships between the ages of 7 and 18.
-He is known for his roles as Wo Fat in Hawaii Five-0, Louis Stevens in Only the Strong, Mani in Brotherhood of the Wolf, Toby Wong in Drive, Ling in Cradle 2 the Grave, the titular role in Crying Freeman and Zero in John Wick: Chapter 3 – Parabellum.
+Mark Alan Dacascos (born February 26, 1964) is an American actor, martial artist and television personality.
+A 4th-degree black belt in Wun Hop Kuen Do, he is known for his roles in action films, including as Louis Stevens in Only the Strong (1993), the title role in Crying Freeman (1995), Mani in Brotherhood of the Wolf (2001), for which he was nominated for the Saturn Award for Best Supporting Actor, the antagonist Ling in Cradle 2 the Grave (2003), Sharish in Nomad (2005), and as the assassin Zero in John Wick: Chapter 3 – Parabellum (2019).

-Perhaps best known as "The Chairman" on Food Network's Iron Chef America series since January 2005, he has continued the role as of 2022 on Netflix's Iron Chef: Quest for an Iron Legend.
-His other roles include Kung Lao in the web series Mortal Kombat: Legacy, Eric Draven in The Crow: Stairway to Heaven and Eubulon in Kamen Rider: Dragon Knight.
+On television, Dacascos is known for his portrayal of Wo Fat on Hawaii Five-0 (2010–2020), and for serving as "The Chairman" of Food Network's Iron Chef America series since January 2005, a role he reprised in 2022 on Netflix's Iron Chef: Quest for an Iron Legend.
+Dacascos' other roles include Kung Lao in the web series Mortal Kombat: Legacy, Eric Draven on The Crow: Stairway to Heaven and Eubulon on Kamen Rider: Dragon Knight.
 He also competed in the ninth season of Dancing with the Stars.

+In 2023, he was inducted into the Martial Arts History Museum Hall of Fame.

 Early life

-Dacascos was born February 26, 1964, in Oahu, Hawaii.
-His father, Al Dacascos, is from Hawaii and is a martial arts instructor whose parents originated from the Philippines and were of Chinese, Filipino and Spanish ancestry.
-His biological mother, Moriko McVey-Murray, is of Irish and Japanese ancestry.
+Dacascos was born on February 26, 1964, in Honolulu, Hawaii.
+His father, Al Dacascos, is Filipino and was born in Hawaii; he is a martial arts instructor and the founder of Wun Hop Kuen Do.
+He was inducted into the Martial Arts History Museum Hall of Fame in 1999.
+His mother, Moriko McVey-Murray, is of Irish and Japanese ancestry.
 In the History Channel presentation Samurai, Dacascos revealed that many members of his mother's family were killed in the bombing of Hiroshima.
 His stepmother is award-winning martial artist Malia Bernal.
 He attended Los Angeles Valley College, where he was on the gymnastics team.
 He also attended Portland State University in Portland, Oregon.
-He is proficient in his father's style of martial arts, Wun Hop Kuen Do.
-He has studied Muay Thai, capoeira with Amen Santo, and Wushu.
+He is proficient in his father's style of martial arts, Wun Hop Kuen Do, and holds a 4th degree black belt.
+He has also extensively studied Muay Thai, capoeira with Amen Santo, and Wushu.
+Growing up, Dacascos was inspired by Jackie Chan and Bruce Lee.

+During his upbringing he lived a time in Hamburg, Germany, where he learned to speak German.